AllstaRawR/FILFY/README.md

 - [x] Add brief GIFs about each added feature
 - [x] Separate out all "artistic nudity" but SFW per Wabbajack mods to their own section
 - [x] Clean out downloads folder
+- [x] Replace launch splash screen
+- [x] Create an icon for the modlist to show in the taskbar
 - [x] Integrate all currently installed mods

 </details>